 Article 1, Definitions, is hereby amended to add:

-1.8.21 “Building” means each of the buildings within Pitchfork Townhomes, specifically being Big Sky, Big Sky II, Rocking E, Double W, Flying G, Little Annie, and Mighty J Buildings.
+1.8.21 “Building” means each of the buildings within Pitchfork Townhomes, specifically being Big Sky, Big Sky II, Rocking E, Building A and Building B- Double W, Flying G, Little Annie, and Mighty J Buildings.

 Article 2, Section 2.2 is hereby deleted and replaced in entirety as follows:

 Section 2.2 Maintenance by Owners.
 Except as otherwise provided herein, each Owner shall maintain, repair, and replace, as necessary, all portions of such Owner's Unit, including the finished surfaces of all interior parts as all walls, floors and ceilings, and other elements comprising a part of the interior of the Units, as well as Limited Common Elements appurtenant thereto which use is exclusive to such Unit.
-If Owners share the use of a Limited Common Element, they shall share the expense of repair, maintenance and replacement of the same equally.
+If Owners share the use of a Limited Common Element, they shall share the expense of maintenance, repair, and replacement of the same equally.
 Each Owner shall maintain and keep in good repair the interior of his Unit, including the fixtures thereof and the finished

 surfaces of all interior parts as all walls, floors and ceilings, and other elements comprising a part of the interior of the Units, to the extent repair or maintenance shall be necessary in order to avoid damaging other Units, Owners and Common Elements.
 All utility lines, pipes, wires, conduits, systems, fixtures and equipment serving only a single Unit, commencing at a point where the utility lines, pipes, wires, conduits or systems enter the exterior walls of such Unit, shall be maintained and kept in repair by the Owner thereof.
 An Owner shall do no act or any work that will affect the Common Elements or impair the structural soundness or integrity of the Common Elements.
 An Owner shall do no act nor any work that will impair any easement or hereditament or do any act or allow any condition to exist that will adversely affect any other Unit or its Owner.
 The Association shall retain enforcement rights with respect to an Owner’s responsibility to repair, including lien rights for failure to pay for such repair.